fayez94/Fortune-Global-500-Data-Visualization-Project/README.md

 2. Download the `.twbx` file and open it with **Tableau Desktop** for further exploration.

 ## 📢 Contact
-For any questions, feel free to reach out! 🚀
+For any questions, please feel free to reach out! 🚀